hardwario/chester-skeleton/README.md

 Create a directory for the **West** workspace and switch into it:

 ```
-mkdir skeleton && cd skeleton
+mkdir chester-app
+cd chester-app
 ```

-> Note: The word `skeleton` in the title and command above should be replaced with your workspace name (and preferrably match a path/name of your **Git** repository).
+> Note: The word `chester-app` in the title and command above should be replaced with your workspace name (and preferrably match a path/name of your **Git** repository).
 If you only have one application in the workspace, the name should contain the application name.
 Once done, do not forget to delete this note to avoid any future confusion.

 Create **Python** virtual environment in the workspace:

 ```
-python3 -m venv venv
+python3 -m venv .venv
 ```

 > Note: If the command `python3` cannot be found on your system, use `python` instead.